JohnCSimon/JohnCSimon.github.io/blog/_posts/2025-2-9-poor-mans-audiobook-reader.markdown

     --progress # print the progress
 ```

 This is awesome!
-But after letting it run for one later the CPU is still at 100% and the process is consuming 2.3 GB of RAM and the output file MyOutoutFile.m4b is about 50 MB on disk.
+But after letting it run for one hour the CPU is still at 100% and the process is consuming 2.3 GB of RAM and the output file MyOutoutFile.m4b is about 50 MB on disk.

 Something is up ... let's see the word count of this file.